ZeroDark-0/vIbGyOr/README.md

 ## Acknowledgements

 > [!IMPORTANT]
-> 🎨 The image recoloring feature is handled by [Inkporter](https://github.com/AmadeussSystem/Inkporter) — a fantastic plugin by AmadeussSystem.
+> 🎨 The image background removal feature is handled by [Inkporter](https://github.com/AmadeussSystem/Inkporter) — a fantastic plugin by AmadeussSystem.
 If you enjoy that feature, go show their plugin some love! ⭐

 ---